Research

 Activist tactics and how firms get targeted for social change — when secondary stakeholder pressure tactics succeed in shifting firm behavior, and when they don't.

-Working papers in preparation, with current PhD students
+Working papers in preparation, with current PhD students and collaborators

 Theme 3 · pioneered methodology